Hoenig v Isaacs

-Hoenig v Isaacs [1952] EWCA Civ 6 is an English contract law case, concerning substantial performance of an entire obligation.
+Hoenig v Isaacs [1952] EWCA Civ 6 is an English contract law case concerning substantial performance of an entire obligation.

 Facts

-Mr Isaacs was contracted to decorate and furnish Mr Hoenig's' flat for £750.
+Mr Hoenig was contracted to decorate and furnish Mr Isaacs' flat for £750.
 When the work was done, there were problems with a bookcase and wardrobe, which would cost £55 to fix.
-Mr Hoenig refused to pay the £350 outstanding.
+Mr Isaacs refused to pay the £350 outstanding.

 Judgment

 Somervell LJ upheld the decision of an Official Referee at first instance, His Honour Sir Lionel Leach, in finding there had been substantial compliance.
-He noted each case turns on the construction of the contract.
+He noted that each case turns on the construction of the contract.
 Where there is substantial performance of the contract, then money must be paid.
 The work was done, and then there was merely a damages claim in respect of the faulty parts.
 He noted the case was near the border line for substantial performance and disallowed the appeal.

 Denning LJ also disallowed the appeal and gave judgment as follows.